anonymous-061/anonymous-01/README.md

+Data set can be found [here](https://github.com/snakeztc/NeuralDialog-ZSDG/tree/master/data/simdial).

-"logs**" file is the results of our method R-M.
+"logs****" file is the results of R-M:

 **** Epcoch 9/100 ****